xLinkOut/telegram-udf-autoit/README.md

 Thanks to J2TeamM: https://github.com/J2TeaM/AutoIt-Imgur-UDF/tree/master/include

+Thanks to Sergey Flakon for fixing issue #8: Edited message in private/group/channel cause crash

 ### Bots:
 If you have made a bot with this UDF, pm me and I'll insert the bot in this list, if you want. 🚀

 ### Legal:
 **License: GPL v3.0 ©** : Feel free to use this code and adapt it to your software; just mention this page if you share your software (free or paid).
 This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by Telegram and/or AutoIt or any of its affiliates or subsidiaries.
 This is independent and unofficial.
 Use at your own risk.

 ### About:
-If you want to donate for support my (future) works, use this: https://www.paypal.me/LCirillo
+If you want to donate for support my (future) works, use this: https://www.paypal.me/LCirillo I'll appreciate.
-I'll appreciate.
 Also, names of those who donated will be written in an **'Awesome list'** (if you agree).

 For support, just contact me!
 Enjoy 🎉